 So what to do?
 First of all, perhaps it’s worth clearly deciding what should not be done.
 Any conversion should be carried out with strict regard to the specifics of certain military industries, using their scientific and technological potential, and not by completely abandoning it.
 Simply put, should not tank factories try to rivet pressure cookers, and rocket fuel producers switch to perfumery production.
 All the same, nothing good will come of it - only raw materials will be transferred in vain and production will be ruined.
 However, another thing is even more important: when demilitarizing certain enterprises, one must clearly understand whether their exclusion from the military-industrial complex will hit the combat readiness of the armed forces.
 And it will be like in the 90s, when a child was spilled out with water.
 Understanding of this should be at the state level and appropriate decisions should be made at it.

 Hopefully, the new conversion will be much more successful than the previous attempt.
 There is every reason to hope for this.
-According to reports, the very same Rostec, where non-military samples already reach one third of the total production volume, is quite successfully redesigned.
-At the same time, the potential achieved is not exchanged for small things, but its use continues, just for a different purpose.
-Enterprises producing aircraft engines for combat aircraft do an excellent job of producing gas turbine units for Gazprom.
-High-strength materials used in the same military aircraft industry (for example, glass that can withstand ultra-high loads) are perfectly used for creating civilian passenger transport.
+According to the available data, the same Rostec is quite successfully re-profiling, where in the total volume of production non-military samples already reach a third.
+At the same time, there is no exchange of the achieved potential for small things, but its use continues, simply for a different purpose.
+Manufacturing enterprises aviation engines for combat aircraft do an excellent job of producing gas turbine units for Gazprom.
+High-strength materials used in the same military aircraft industry (for example, glass that can withstand ultra-high loads) are perfectly used in the creation of civilian passenger transport.

 What can I say, if the world-famous Kalashnikov concern has long been associated not only with the most popular assault rifle on the planet and generally rifle weapons, and the mass of products is purely peaceful!
 The spectrum is wide: from hydrofoil vessels, which today carry passengers quite successfully, to unmanned aerial vehicles, indispensable in the work of firefighters, huntsmen, foresters.
 This is not a complete list of the peaceful developments of the concern, whose specialists, it seems, can really design anything.
 And not necessarily shooting ...